-The above breakout could be the beginning of a big trend but it is not.
-I just brought it here as an example of ranging and breakout.
+The above breakout could be the beginning of a big trend, but it is not.
+I just brought it here as an example of ranging market and its breakout.
 If the candlesticks movements make you confused, you can shift to the line chart from time to time and find the real support and resistance of the range.
 Line chart is plotted based on the close signal.
 Close signal is the most important thing specially when you want to interpret the signals with Bollinger Bands and predict the market.
-Lets shift to line chart and see how it looks like:
+Let’s shift to line chart and see how it looks like:

 As you see the support and resistance of the range are shown much better in the line chart (blue circles).
 Numbers 1, 2 and 3 are where the candles #1, #2 and #3 formed on the last image.
-In the above line chart the range breakout is conformed while candle #3 was forming.
+In the above line chart the range breakout is confirmed while candle #3 was forming.
 The price line goes up, touches and rides the Bollinger Upper Band.
-This means the range is broken up and we have an uptrend.
+This means the price has broken above the range, and now we have an uptrend.

 So we learned that the close price is very important when we work with Bollinger Bands.
-A Bollinger Lower Band is not broken down as long as the candlesticks are closed above it and a Bollinger Upper Band is not broken up as long as the candlesticks are closed below it.
+A Bollinger Lower Band is not broken, as long as the candlesticks are being closed above it, and a Bollinger Upper Band is not broken yet, as long as the candlesticks are being closed below it.

 Like the Fibonacci system I explained earlier, one of the ways to trade using the Bollinger Bands is finding a range and then waiting for its breakout.